 Make the most of a lawn sweeper with these helpful tips:

-- Wait for your lawn to dry.
-Waiting for grass, pine needles, and other debris to dry will make them much lighter and easier for the lawn sweeper to pick up.
+- Wait for the lawn to dry.
+Waiting for grass, pine needles, and other debris to dry will make them much lighter and easier for a lawn sweeper to pick up.

 Lawn Sweeper Maintenance Checklist

 Even a budget-friendly lawn sweeper is an investment, and keeping it in tip-top shape is a great way to make it last as long as possible.
 This maintenance checklist can help.

 - Empty the bag after every use.
 Leaving damp grass clippings in the hopper can lead to mold and cause the hopper bag material to wear down faster.
 After dumping, check the nooks and crannies of the metal components for clumps of grass.

 - Lubricate the drive wheel and sweeper.
 Dust, dirt, and grime can build up in the drive wheel and the components that drive the sweeper, which can lead to built-up moisture and rust.
 Keep those components moving freely and smoothly with a spray lubricant like WD-40.
 Spraying once a season should be sufficient, but also spray anytime the unit feels rough or starts squeaking.

 - Check the chute for debris.
 Sticky substances, like pine sap, can cause debris to pile up inside the chute.
 Such debris will trap moisture that can lead to rust, obstruct flow, and cause other issues.
 Ensuring the chute is clear is helpful, but wash the chute and treat it with a bit of automotive wax to keep it as smooth as possible.